Bomar, Gilbert E. 1933-2021 St. Joseph, Mo.

-He married Anna Lee Merritt Feb.
-24, 1956, they later divorced, he then married Maxine Laughlin Bomar and they shared 60 years together.

-Gilbert Earl was preceded in death by wife Maxine; his parents; twin brother, Delbert Syril Bomar in 1939; grandson, Ryan Bomar; and step- grandson, Brad Williams.
+Gilbert Earl was preceded in death by wife, Maxine; his parents; twin brother, Delbert Cyrl Bomar in 1939; grandson, Ryan Bomar; and step- grandson, Brad Williams.

-Survivors include: son, Michael (Sandy) Bomar; daughter, Jamie (Elmer) Bennett; stepdaughter, Ava Andrews; grandson, Jason Words; granddaughter, Nichole Bennett; step- grandsons, Aaron (Jill) Snook and Chris (Julie) Bennett; step-granddaughter, Christa Bennett; great-grandson, Jason Lee; great-granddaughters, Ashlynn Bomar, Clair A, Kenlee Words, and Shelby L Cooley; step-great-grandson, Callan Snook; and several other step-great grandchildren; sister, Buelah M Conroy; aunt, Leota Steeby-Curd; and several nieces, nephews, and cousins.
+Survivors include: son, Michael (Sandy) Bomar; daughter, Jamie (Elmer) Bennett; stepdaughter, Ava Andrews; grandson, Jason Words; granddaughter, Nichole Bennett; step- grandsons, Aaron (Jill) Snook and Chris (Julie) Bennett; step-granddaughter, Christa Bennett, and Tina Osborn; great-grandson, Jason Lee; great-granddaughters, Ashlynn Bomar, Clair A, Kenlee Words, and Shelby L Cooley; step-great-grandson, Callan Snook; and several other step-great-grandchildren; sister, Beulah May Bomar-Conroy; aunt, Leota Steeby-Curd; and several nieces, nephews, and cousins.

 The family will receive friends from 1 to 2 p.m.
 Friday at the Rupp Funeral Home, Memorial Services following Friday, March 12, 2021, at 2 p.m. at the Rupp Funeral Home.
 Dr. Jason Abbott officiating.
 The Inurnment will be at the Fillmore Cemetery with full Military Honors.
 He will be cremated under the care of the Rupp Funeral Home.